 Based on the above information, the most sensible traverse would be from Desa Paku in the west to Rantepongko in the south / east.
 For fit hikers it might be possible to do something like the following (though an extra day up and down may very well be required)…

-Day 1: Fly to Mamuju and arrange transport for very early on day 2 to Desa Paku.
+Day 1: Fly to Mamuju to arrive as early as possible (currently there is a flight from Balikpapan arriving around 7am) and arrange transport for very on to Desa Paku.

 Day 4: Down to Pos 5.